t3kt/raytk/docs/_reference/operators/filter/index.md

     summary: Stretches a shape by splitting it into pieces, moves them apart, and connects them.
   - name: extend
+    summary: Clamps coordinates around an SDF result, which causes their edges to be extended infinitely along each axis.
   - name: fieldExpr
     status: beta
   - name: flip